 Choose the Level.
 Enter your map's URL and click Load Map or pick one from the menu.
 When you see the map, click in rooms to place room numbers and drag to reposition.
 Contents for rooms will randomly generate as you place them.
 The node editor will let you edit or reroll contents.

 Re-skin creatures or replace other repeating text in room descriptions and notes - there is no Undo so be careful.Replace with in Notes and all Location Descriptions.

 Export dumps the data for the current dungeon into the field below.
 Copy and paste into an email or a file to move to another computer.
 Paste into the field there and click Import to load it.
 Careful editing in this field is possible.
 Save with a name on the destination computer.

 To manually save and use the dungeon outside this page, copy the text of the room contents table and notes field and paste into another file, and use the Download Image button on Chrome or the right click menu to save the image as a PNG.

 DunMap saves to your browser's "LocalStorage" not to a server.
 If you need to clear all cached data in your browser, please export a backup file first, and import it when you need it again.
 Clearing all LocalStorage will wipe out any saved and edited dungeons.

 Split out the notes field to separate fields, as a step towards better UI layout and data update.

 I will be rescanning some of the maps I linked in the menu to make them a better fit here.

 BL: British Library Flickr of free images from old books

-Comments welcome at the Ruminations blog linked above or on G+.
+Comments welcome at the Ruminations blog linked above.
 If you like hacking, take a look at the dungen_stock.js file first.
 It's pretty easy to customize content there.
 DunGen is now up on Github.